Superdrug: Acquisition

-Facing increasing pressure from supermarkets and new discount chains, and following Kingfisher's failed merger attempt with Asda (which resulted in Walmart acquiring the latter chain), in July 2001, Superdrug was sold to Kruidvat, a chemist operator from continental Europe, to allow Kingfisher to focus on its DIY and Comet chains.
-It was restructured as a public limited company on 24 July, becoming Superdrug Stores plc, and Kruidvat was subsequently sold to A.S.
+Facing increasing pressure from supermarkets and new discount chains, and following Kingfisher's failed merger attempt with Asda (which resulted in Walmart acquiring the latter chain), in July 2001, Superdrug was sold to Kruidvat, a chemist operator from continental Europe.
+It was restructured as a public limited company on 24 July, becoming Superdrug Stores plc, and in 2002 Kruidvat was sold to A.S.
 Watson, the retail and manufacturing business of the Hong Kong conglomerate CK Hutchison Holdings, formally Hutchison Whampoa, in November 2002.
 A.S.
-Watson is also the parent company of Savers, the United Kingdom's number three chemist chain.
-Subsequently, several of Superdrug's smaller shops were converted into Savers, and approximately three hundred Savers shops were converted into branches of Superdrug.
-In 2004, during the company's 40th anniversary, the current logo was introduced, retaining the star motif from the previous logo, but modernising it with the addition of a new cursive wordmark.
-Signage was also changed with the introduction of the new logo, with stores being branded as "Superdrug HealthBeauty", and the website gaining the tagline "Health & Beauty from A.S.
-Watson", to signify its new ownership.
+Watson is also the parent company of health and beauty retailer Savers which they acquired in 2000.

 In April 2006, Superdrug entered the Irish market, and in Britain began rolling out its "next generation" shops, the first of which opened in Uxbridge.
 These focused on cosmetics and fragrance above all else and used plasma screens throughout the shop.
 Superdrug announced their intention to create 150 more next generation shops in 2008.
-Since arriving in Ireland, the brand is now also represented in Douglas on the Isle of Man and St Helier on Jersey.